Typhoon (2005 film): Plot

 An American freighter ship carrying sensitive cargo en route to Taiwan is hijacked by North Korean pirates led by Sin (Jang Dong-gun), a terrorist set on destroying the Korean Peninsula.
 The sensitive cargo is weapons technology for a military satellite, secretly made by the U.S. in reaction to strengthening Chinese/Russian relations.
 Having stolen the technology, Sin attempts to attain highly radioactive waste from Russia through the black market.
 His plan is to detonate a fleet of helium balloons loaded with radioactive waste over the Korean Peninsula.

 To investigate the hijacking, the South Korean government sends Sejong (Lee Jung-jae), a South Korean Naval Intelligence Service officer, to meet a black market contact in Thailand who knows about the hijacking.
 Sejong's meeting with the contact goes sour but he learns about Sin and tracks his location in the Russian district of Busan, South Korea.
 In Busan, Sin meets with Russian mob members who take him to a political seminar, where he stabs Park Wan-sik, the South Korean counsel general in New York, in the men's bathroom.
 In a flashback that Park was partly responsible for the death and murder of Sin's family.

 Sin's family were North Korean refugees who requested embassy in South Korea.
 At the time, the South Korean government was trying to strengthen relations with China and they were forced to reject the family's request.
 Park Wansik was sent by the South Korean government in order to make arrangements for the family's disposal.
 The family ended up being killed by North Korean authorities.
-The only survivors were Sin and his older sister (Lee Mi-yeon), who managed to escape but where stranded in the wilderness between the borders of North Korea and China.
+The only survivors were Sin and his older sister (Lee Mi-yeon), who managed to escape but were stranded in the wilderness between the borders of North Korea and China.
 After enduring hardship, starvation, and rape, they managed to cross over to a train station in China where the two were tragically separated.
 Sin goes down his own path and lives the life of a criminal and a modern-day pirate in South East Asia, where his bitterness and hatred grows, and he plots revenge against his betrayers.
 His anger expands and he decides to destroy the entire Korean Peninsula.